Drill purpose rifle

 A drill purpose rifle (also known as a parade rifle) is a rifle which has been altered so that it can no longer be fired.
-This is generally undertaken by either removing the firing pin or leading the barrel.
+This is generally undertaken by either removing the firing pin or peening a nail into the bolt hole.
 These rifles are used solely for drill purposes, training and teaching, usually by cadet forces.
 These rifles can be marched with and can also be used to perform exhibition style individual or group maneuvers.

 Australia

 Australian Defence Force Cadets use replica or inert L1A1 SLRs, F88I Austeyrs or .303 SMLE (Short, Magazine Lee-Enfield).

 Canada

 In the Canadian Cadet Organizations, cadets use decommissioned Lee-Enfields, chambered in either .22 or .303, as drill purpose rifles, labelled with a white band around the muzzle and the butt of the rifle with the letters DP stamped on the stock.
 The bolt is also removed and destroyed.

 China

 In China, a drill-version of the Type 56-I, incapable of firing, is used for ceremonial purposes such as parades.